 Mapping out your shoots and pre-visualizing how you want your end result to look speeds up your workflow and helps you create better images.

-Rule-of Thirds is a very well written by an exceptionally talented photographer.
-It's a comprehensive guide to composing food photography scenes while keeping in mind the compositional principles.
+Rule-of Thirds is a comprehensive guide to composing food photography scenes while keeping in mind the compositional principles.
 These principles are very well explained with loads of examples, case studies and images.
 What I love best about this eBook is that it has 42 composition templates that are a great guide to prompt your creative vision.
 This is unique and a bonus for food photographers who often struggle with composition.

 Shibani - food stylist, photographer, and blogger at Pearls of East

 The 42 individual composition templates are exactly what I needed to teach me how to apply the rule-of-thirds, the focal point, angle and orientation, negative space and so much more.
 I highly recommend this Guide to Composition to all who wish to learn or improve their skills in food photography as you are a wonderful teacher, highly skilled and an excellent communicator which is evident in the clear way you have written this guide.

 I'm Darina, a pro food photographer, writer, and photography educator working with clients all over the world.
 Whether I'm shooting a cookbook or an advertising campaign, or mentoring new food photographers, I'm passionate about everything food and photography.